PSAdamH/Unit13-Work/Documentation/documentation.md

 + Firefox : https://imgur.com/gallery/jP3EOzv

 + The carasoul isnt working as intented, Its left and right buttons are not working at all and the images are auto scrolling.
-+ All the images of the phones are all there and all the links lead you to your intended place.
++ All the images of the phones are all there and all the links lead you to your intended place according to the navigation map.

 # Navigation